Make your gift count

 Your generosity makes the Mennonite Michiana Relief Sale possible.
 There are many ways to give: from quilts to cupcakes and everything in between.
 On this page:

-Items must be new with the exception of unique collectables and antiques in good condition.
-Each item must have a minimum value of $40.
+Donated items must be new, with the exception of unique collectables and antiques in good condition.
+Each item must have a minimum value of $50.

-Donations to the Silent Auction must be received by Friday, Sept.
-9, 2016.
-The Silent Auction is not able to accept donations during the sale weekend.
+Donations to the Online Auction must be received by Friday, Sept.
+6, 2019.
+The Online Auction is not able to accept donations during the sale weekend.

 To volunteer or donate, contact Jep Hostetler at 574-537-3762 or email@example.com.
 Thank you!